IEA (2020), CCUS in Industry and Transformation, IEA, Paris https://www.iea.org/reports/ccus-in-industry-and-transformation

-Despite recent project start-ups and a series of projects under development, CCUS in industry and fuel transformation is not on track to reach the Sustainable Development Scenario (SDS) level of 400 million tonnes per annum (Mtpa) in 2030 (300 Mtpa in industrial applications and 100 Mtpa in fuel transformation).
+Despite recent project start-ups and a series of projects under development, CCUS in industry and fuel transformation is not on track to reach the Sustainable Development Scenario (SDS) level of 450 Mtpa by 2030 (290 Mtpa in industrial applications and 160 Mtpa in fuel transformation).

-The number of large, operational CCUS projects in industry and fuel transformation rose to 17 in 2019 when the 4‑Mtpa Gorgon CO2 injection project launched operations in Australia, capturing CO2 from natural gas processing.
-The Gorgon CO2 Injection project is part of the wider Gorgon gas development project offshore Western Australia.
+In 2019, the 4‑Mtpa Gorgon CO2 injection project launched operations in Australia, capturing CO2 from natural gas processing.
+The Gorgon CO2 injection project is part of the wider Gorgon gas development project in Western Australia.

 In 2018, the 0.6‑Mtpa CNPC Jilin Oil Field CO2 enhanced oil recovery (EOR) project started commercial operations in China.
 The CO2 for the EOR project is captured from a natural gas processing plant at a nearby gas field.

 The world’s first large-scale iron and steel facility with CCUS began operating in 2016 in Abu Dhabi, capturing up to 0.8 Mtpa.